Introduction to the types of ganache in chocolate making

 Dry materials ratio

-The ratio of chocolate is strongly linked with sugar ratio, because the all types of chocolate is composed of sugar (often the second most important ingredients in.).
+The ratio of chocolate is strongly linked with the sugar ratio because all types of chocolate are composed of sugar (often the second most important ingredient.).
 Most notably, the dry ingredients of the ganache are primarily comprised of chocolate.
 The drier the ganache is, the longer it will last.

 The Ganache Formulation